cssyphus/TamperMonkeyUserScripts/README.md

 For Steve Bannon's WarRoomPandemic episodes archive: https://rumble.com/c/BannonsWarRoom

 Cleans up the page (hides the huge identity banner that takes up 25% of the top of the screen).
 It also allows you to toggle between seeing only full episodes, or seeing everything.

+## Simple Machines Forums - Add Activation button

+For admins of SMF web forums.
+This script will create an "Activations" button on the Registration and Members pages so you can easily manually activate new users, without requiring them to respond to an activations email.
+Sometimes it is important for the admin to be able to fully control the activations process.